rotki/rotki/docs/api.rst

    :statuscode 200: Tokens succesfully deleted.
    :statuscode 400: Provided JSON or data is in some way malformed.
    :statuscode 409: User is not logged in.
-Some error occured when re-querying the balances after addition.
+There was some problem with querying balances after token deletion.
+Check the message.
+   :statuscode 500: Internal Rotki error
+   :statuscode 502: Error occured with some external service query such as Etherscan.
 Check message for details.
-   :statuscode 500: Internal Rotki error

 Adding blockchain accounts
 ===========================